SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/OpenSearch_Database/Installing_OpenSearch_database.md

 - To add the correct ports to the firewall, you can for example use the following commands:

   - Commands node 1:

     `$ sudo ufw allow from [IP node 2] to [IP node 1] proto tcp port 9200,9300`

     `$ sudo ufw allow from [IP node 3] to [IP node 1] proto tcp port 9200,9300`

   - Commands node 2:

     `$ sudo ufw allow from [IP node 1] to [IP node 2] proto tcp port 9200,9300`

     `$ sudo ufw allow from [IP node 3] to [IP node 2] proto tcp port 9200,9300`

   - Commands node 3:

     `$ sudo ufw allow from [IP node 1] to [IP node 3] proto tcp port 9200,9300`

     `$ sudo ufw allow from [IP node 2] to [IP node 3] proto tcp port 9200,9300`

 - Make sure all DMAs in the DMS can connect to port 9200 and 9300:

   - Connectivity for DMA 1 (with OpenSearch Dashboards connection allowed):

     `$ sudo ufw allow from [IP node DMA 1] to [IP node 1] proto tcp port 9200,9300,5601`

     `$ sudo ufw allow from [IP node DMA 1] to [IP node 2] proto tcp port 9200,9300,5601`

     `$ sudo ufw allow from [IP node DMA 1] to [IP node 3] proto tcp port 9200,9300,5601`

   - Connectivity for DMA 2:

     `$ sudo ufw allow from [IP node DMA 2] to [IP node 1] proto tcp port 9200,9300`

     `$ sudo ufw allow from [IP node DMA 2] to [IP node 2] proto tcp port 9200,9300`

     `$ sudo ufw allow from [IP node DMA 2] to [IP node 3] proto tcp port 9200,9300`

   - And so on.

 ### Mounting the data drive

 In most cases, a separate hard drive will be used to store database data.
 The data drive has to be mounted and path to the data directory has to be specified in the Openseconfiguration file (see below).

-   - The following example command mounts the drive */dev/sdb1* to the directory */media/data*: `sudo mount /dev/sdb1 /media/data`
+The following example command mounts the drive */dev/sdb1* to the directory */media/data*: `sudo mount /dev/sdb1 /media/data`

-### Initial Configuration
+### Initial configuration

 1. Configure the Linux setting *vm.max_map_count* as explained in the section [Important settings](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/index/#important-settings) of the OpenSearch documentation.